ToastMX/Fly-CMS/README.md

 # Fly CMS - alpha

-This is a completely Javascript based CMS for simple arti websites.
+This is a Javascript based single page CMS for simple artsi websites.

 It is inpired by the Idea tha every Site is a planet and visiters just Flying around.